home-assistant/developers.home-assistant/docs/dev_101_services.md

   # parameters will automatically be applied to device and area, and device selector
   # parameters will automatically be applied to area.
   target:
+    entity:
+      domain: fan
+      # If not all entities from the service's domain support a service, entities
+      # can be further filtered by the `supported_features` state attribute.
+An
+      # entity will only be possible to select if it supports at least one of the
+      # listed supported features.
+      supported_features:
+        - fan.FanEntityFeature.SET_SPEED
   # Different fields that your service accepts
   fields:
     # Key of the field